th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/systemd.md

 sed -i "s,/dev/stdout,${config_home}/rhasspy/rhasspy.log,g" "${conf_path}"
 ```
 This edits the supervisor.conf file after it was created.
 The path ``/dev/stdout`` will be replaced by the path ``${config_home}/rhasspy/rhasspy.log``.
-So supervisor creates a log file in the rhasspy folder instead printing all output to ``/dev/stdout``
+So supervisor creates a log file in the Rhasspy folder instead printing all output to ``/dev/stdout``
-When you save your rhasspy settings you need to manually restart rhasspy.
+When you save your Rhasspy settings you need to manually restart Rhasspy.

 ## Useful links to understand the problem